Skip to main content

 In order to run a pellet stove, you’ll need to both store the pellet fuel and transport it manually from storage to the actual stove.
 Given that wood pellets come in 40-pound bags, this can be a hassle.
 Storage can also be an issue - you’ll need a cool, dry spot on your property to store over one ton of pellets at any given time.

 Additionally, pellet stoves require refilling fairly often.
-You can expect one 40-pound pellet bag to last for about a day, which means you’ll be refilling your stove’s hopper manually at least once a day.
+You can expect one 40-pound pellet bag to last for about a day, so you'll be manually refilling your stove's hopper at least once daily.

 Regular cleaning